kahfilafath/demo-android-automation-test/README.md

 📦 Setup & Requirements

-This project is built to demonstrate my capability to develop an Android automation test project using Appium and Java, intended for demonstration and reuse in real-world test automation scenarios.
+This project is built to demonstrate my capability to develop an Android automation test project using Appium, Cucumber, and Java.
+Intended for demonstration and reuse in real-world test automation scenarios.

 To run this project successfully, make sure you have the following tools and dependencies installed: